EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 EQAR manages and publishes the Database of External Quality Assurance Results (DEQAR).
 Registered agencies may participate in DEQAR and feed their quality assurance reports and decisions into the database.

-# 2. Aims and Target Groups

 Registration on EQAR stands as a quality label for agencies and has developed significant recognition and trust within the EHEA and beyond.
 In effect, EQAR makes a public statement – and thus seeks to ensure – that higher education accredited, audited, reviewed or evaluated by registered QA agencies is fit for purpose and aligned with ESG Part 1.
 By doing so, EQAR seeks to serve as a basis for trust and automatic recognition.

 This public statement is built on trust in the registered agencies' commitment to continuously ensure compliance with the ESG in their work.
 Compliance with the ESG is demonstrated through an external review[^review] of the applicant/registered agency.

 Reviews against the ESG for the purpose of EQAR registration are coordinated by an organisation, chosen by the applicant/registered agency, that has the necessary professional capacity and is independent of the agency under review, and carried out by an independent panel, appointed by the coordinator.
 The coordinator and the panel thus carry an important responsibility and significant trust is put into their work.

+# 2. Aims and Status of this Policy

-The criterion for registration is substantial compliance with the ESG, and the standards themselves are the binding reference point for both agencies and review panels.
-Virtually every set of standards will leave room for interpretation in real-life situations, and its use for compliance decisions will inevitably set precedents.
-The present policy is based on the Register Committee's application of the ESG in practice and on the precedents that have incrementally been set.
+The criterion for registration is substantial compliance with the ESG, which were adopted by European ministers of higher education.
+The standards themselves are thus authoritative and the binding reference point for both agencies and review panels.

+Virtually every set of standards, however, leaves room for interpretation in real life and its use for compliance decisions will inevitably set precedents.
+The present policy provides explanations that serve to assist agencies, review panels and the Register Committee itself when interpreting the standards.
+They support a common understanding, but are not exhaustive or exclusive.

+These explanations are based on the Register Committee's past decisions and precedents that have incrementally been set.
+They relate to the use of the ESG for the European register of agencies exclusively, and are not pertinent to other uses of the ESG.

 The present policy on the Use and Interpretation of the ESG thus aims to:

 * set out how the EQAR Register Committee uses external review reports and makes a decision on their basis;
 * indicate which information the EQAR Register Committee requires to make well-informed, fair and consistent decisions;
-* ensure clarity as to which activities are within the scope of the ESG and, thus, covered by the label “registration on EQAR”[^trademark];
+* ensure clarity as to which activities are within the scope of the ESG and, thus, covered by the label “registration on EQAR”[^trademark] and
-* summarise the Register Committee's precedent interpretations and
-* facilitate the understanding of the Register Committee's decisions[^decisions].
+* facilitate the consistency and transparency of the Register Committee's decisions[^decisions].

+While key parts of the introduction to the ESG as well as the standards of Parts 2 and 3 are quoted in this document, it should always be read in conjunction with the full text of the ESG.
+In case of doubt or contradictions, the text of the ESG themselves always has priority.

 # 3. Key Concepts and Definitions